This is our “about us” page, so we want to tell it to you straight, give you the big kahuna of what we’re about. Actually, it isn’t too complex:

 We believe you, as parents of your beautiful children, should pursue joy in your home by learning along with our family the wonderful depths of love.

-Perhaps you can call JeubFamily.com a “parenting website.”
-We cover topics that other parenting websites cover: how to fold laundry, buy groceries, cook meals, and so on.
-We’ll cover these things, sure, but we don’t do so just to master tricks of the trade.
+Our resources cover topics that other parenting websites cover: how to fold laundry, buy groceries, cook meals, and so on.
+We’ve got great things to say about these things, sure, but we don’t do so just to master tricks of the trade.
 We do so to help parents craft a loving home for themselves and their children.
 Go ahead and master the tricks to great parenting, but if you don’t build a home of love, you will have failed as a parent.

 Meditate on that for a few seconds.